mpieva/biohazard-tools/README.md

 * `bam-fixpair`: brings mates from paired end runs together and fixes their flags

+* `bam-mangle`: filters BAM files through a flexible boolean expression language.
+A little bit like `awk` for BAM.

 * `bam-meld`: melds multiple BAM files together, retaining only the best alignment for each read